El Salvador's Dairy Industry Overview

 Dairy Plants and Farms

-Key dairy plants in El Salvador include "La Pradera" and "Salvapan", renowned for their cheese and yogurt production.
-Additionally, numerous small-scale farms contribute significantly to the domestic milk supply.
+Prominent dairy plants such as "La Pradera" and "Salvapan" are renowned for their cheese and yogurt production.
+Additionally, numerous small-scale farms play a significant role in sustaining the domestic milk supply chain.

 Trade: Exports and Imports